Caddisflies, Pacific Northwest

 Caddisflies are an important component of the aquatic insect community.
 The larvae live in water especially flowing streams and the larvae look much like a caterpillar with few hairs.
 Adults are alive for only a day or two, do not feed and are attracted to lights at night.
 The adults look like small moths with long antennae and most of them are drab brown or gray.

-The caddisfly larvae has a pair of tiny hooks at the end of his body.
-With these he fastens himself firmly inside his case.
+The caddisfly larvae have a pair of tiny hooks at the end of his body.
+With these, he fastens himself firmly inside his case.
 While he is inside his house, the larva is fairly safe.
 But if he is hungry, or wants to move about, he must put out his head and his three pairs of legs.
-When an enemy comes near, the larva will quickly disappears back into his house.
+When an enemy comes near, the larva will quickly disappear back into his house.